khush3521/Sales-Profit-Units-Dashboard-PowerBI/README.md

 ## Report for 3 Dashboard
 # sales
 1. What is the total sales revenue for the selected period?
-Answer:
-The total sales generated is 118.73M.
+- The total sales generated is 118.73M.
+-
+2. How much Gross Sales and Discount were offered overall?
+- Total Gross Sales: 127.93M
+- Total Discount Given: 9.21M